How to Reflow a Laptop Motherboard

 Make sure your kitchen is well ventilated at this stage, turn on the extractor fan to full power and/or open an outside door and windows.
 This will help to take away any fumes.
 Ideally, you should leave the kitchen while any fumes are still present.

-A couple of times during the procedure, have a quick look through the oven door (without opening it) making sure there are no smoke or flames visible.
+A couple of times during the procedure, have a quick look through the oven door (without opening it) making sure there is no smoke or flames visible.
 This is unlikely to occur, but can happen if stickers were left on the motherboard.

 After 8 minutes, turn the oven off and open the oven door.
 Do not remove the motherboard from the oven at this stage, it could be very hot and it is a better idea to allow it to cool down gradually.
 Take care not to inhale any fumes that might be present.

 After 20 minutes to half an hour, remove the cool motherboard from the oven and begin rebuilding your laptop.
 If all has gone well, it will boot up and the problem will be fixed.
-If the problem remains, you could try the procedure again, leaving it in the oven for a couple of minutes longer.

 After performing a reflow in an oven, I recommend cleaning the oven thoroughly, then turn it on and allow any fumes that may have built up to be completely removed.
-This is especially important before cooking food in the oven again.

 How long will a Reflowed laptop motherboard repair last?